-(v) Recently Issued Accounting Pronouncements
+(s) Recently Issued Accounting Pronouncements

 In March 2019, the FASB issued ASU No. 2019-02, Entertainment-Films-Other Assets-Film Costs (Subtopic 926-20) and Entertainment-Broadcasters-Intangibles-Goodwill and Other (Subtopic 920-350): Improvements to Accounting for Costs of Films and License Agreements for Program Materials.
 ASU 2019-02 helps organizations align their accounting for production costs for films and episodic content produced for television and streaming services.
 The standard addresses when an organization should assess films and license agreements for program material for impairment at the film-group level, revises presentation requirements; requires new disclosures about content that is either produced or licensed; and, addresses cash flow classification for license agreements.
 The standard is effective for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
-Early adoption is permitted.
-The Company is currently evaluating the effect the update will have on its financial statements.
+We have adopted the new standard effective January 1, 2020 with no material impact on our financial statements.

 In August 2018, the FASB issued ASU No. 2018-15, Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40) - Customers Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement That is a Service Contract, which provides additional guidance on the accounting for costs of implementation activities performed in a cloud computing arrangement that is a service contract.
 The update is effective for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
 Early adoption is permitted, including adoption in any interim period.
 The amendments align the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal-use software license).
-This update should be applied either retrospectively or prospectively to all implementation costs incurred after the date of adoption.
-The Company is currently evaluating the effect the update will have on its financial statements.
+We have adopted the new standard effective January 1, 2020 with no material impact on our financial statements.

 In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820) - Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement, which modifies the disclosure requirements to all entities required to make disclosures about recurring and nonrecurring fair value measurements.
 The update is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
 The amendments on changes in unrealized gains and losses, the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements, and the narrative description of measurement uncertainty should be applied prospectively for only the most recent interim or annual period presented in the initial fiscal year of adoption.
 All other amendments should be applied retrospectively to all periods presented upon their effective date.
 Early adoption is permitted.
 The guidance eliminates the requirement to disclose the valuation process for Level 3 fair value measurements.
 The methodology used to arrive at the fair value of the Series B preferred stock results in a Level 3 classification.
-The Company has not currently adopted this ASU, however, the new guidance will not have an impact on our financial position or results of operations.
-Upon adoption, the Company will revise its disclosures in accordance with the requirements of this ASU.
+The Company has adopted this ASU, effective January 1, 2020 with no impact on our financial position or results of operations and has updated its disclosures in accordance with the requirements of this ASU.